armielgonzzz/universal-tool/tools/autodialer_cleanup_tool/autodialer.md

     - `SMS-Sent`
     - `Outbound-2weeks`
     - `FromOtherList`
-- Tool will also filter the generated output file to specific primary dispositions from Max Outbound Call table
+- Tool will also filter the generated output file to specific primary dispositions from Max Outbound Calls table:
+    - `Business/ Work number`
+    - `Sold Interests`
+    - `Incorrect contact / Wrong number`
+    - `Fax, Invalid Number, Proactive Identified - Fax`
+    - `Do Not Call Again (remove from list)`
+    - `Lead Not interested`
+    - `Uncooperative Lead`
 - No additional columns will be added from the cleaned output file of `AutoDialer List File`.
 - Cleaned output file of the tool will have a prefix of `(Clean file)` + the original filename of the input file.